PulsePipe/pulsepipe/src/pulsepipe/cli/README.md

 ### Component-specific Config Files

-You can also create separate config files for adapters and ingesters:
+You can also create separate config files for each pipeline stage:

 ```yaml
 # Example: config/fhir_adapter.yaml